keithj2780/svelte-CRUD-Table/README.md

 # svelte-CRUD-Table

-Lightweight CRUD table with no dependencies, reasonable functionality and no bloat.
+Lightweight CRUD table written using Svelte.
+No dependencies, reasonable functionality and no bloat.

 ## Features

-- Lightweight with no dependencies & less than 200 LOC
+- Lightweight with no dependencies, less than 200 LOC
 - data is an array of objects
 - configurable columns, show/hide, initial width, data type, column name
 - supports display & edit of several data types - text, HTML, colour, date, select/option lists